 Director, Ohio Department of Public Safety

-John Born was appointed director of the Ohio Department of Public Safety (DPS) on July 31, 2013, by Governor John R. Kasich.
+John Born was appointed director of the Ohio Department of Public Safety (DPS) in 2013 by Governor John R. Kasich.
 He previously served as Colonel and superintendent of the Ohio State Highway Patrol capping a 26-year law enforcement career.
-Through safety, service and protection, the 3,600 DPS employees are dedicated to the mission of contributing to a safer Ohio through seven divisions: the Ohio State Highway Patrol; Bureau of Motor Vehicles; Homeland Security; Emergency Management Agency; Emergency Medical Services; Investigative Unit; and Office of Criminal Justice Services.
+Through safety, service and protection, the 3,600 DPS employees are dedicated to the mission of contributing to a safer Ohio through seven divisions: the Ohio State Highway Patrol; Bureau of Motor Vehicles; Homeland Security; Emergency Management Agency; Emergency Medical Services; Ohio Investigative Unit; and Office of Criminal Justice Services.

-Several recent integrations have led to a greater operational focus while also allowing fewer administrative employees and fewer state owned and leased properties.
-Organizational changes include inter-agency and inter-departmental consolidated dispatching; the elimination of the DPS Administration Division, and the successful merger of the Division of Emergency Medical Services and State Board of Emergency Medical Services with the Ohio Medical Transportation Board.
+The Safer Ohio Initiative also incorporates a comprehensive strategy of emergency preparedness.
 For the first time in Ohio history, the Ohio Emergency Management Agency is now providing 24/7/365 support and operational staffing through an integrated intelligence approach.
 Consolidated departmental resources have also allowed additional investments in intelligence analytic services for law enforcement, homeland security and first responders.

-An investment in public safety future leaders has been bolstered with the recent integration of an undergraduate level public safety leadership course conducted by The Ohio State University and a graduate level multi-year course operated by the Ohio Association of Chiefs of Police.
-Training for both programs will now be conducted at the newly opened leadership wing at the Ohio State Highway Patrol Academy.
+An investment in training has been bolstered with the recent integration of an undergraduate level public safety leadership course conducted by The Ohio State University and a graduate level multi-year course operated by the Ohio Association of Chiefs of Police.
+Training for both programs is now conducted at the newly opened leadership wing at the Ohio State Highway Patrol Academy.
 Ohio now also leads the nation in first responders trained in the Traffic Incident Management safety program and the number of certified Drug Recognition Expert (DRE) officers have increased to take Ohio from one of the lowest DRE officer trained states to one of the states with among the most.
-Director Born continues to assist in a national officer safety effort with the International Association of Chiefs of Police.

 As Patrol Superintendent, his reprioritization of the Patrol's focus elevated criminal patrol to the same mission level as highway safety and led to a record interdiction of over $147 million in drugs and contraband in just three years.
-In the year following his promotion to the rank of Colonel, Ohio recorded its fewest number of traffic fatalities, in part due to an increase in impaired driving arrests and a decrease in impaired driving crash deaths.
-Last year, Ohio’s crash deaths fell even further to below 1,000.
 He implemented significant changes to the Patrol's organizational structure.
 To streamline operations, he directed the merging of homeland security, intelligence, and communications through the creation of the Hub; a center staffed 24/7/365 by Patrol commanders, intelligence analysts and communications staff.
 In addition, a number of officers were moved from general headquarters into operational roles, a senior advisors group was created to broaden field commander input into key decisions, metro patrol posts were established in Ohio’s most-populous counties, and Patrol drug-detecting canines were increased to the most in Patrol history and the new dogs were assigned to locations throughout the state.

 He and his wife, Kathy, who have been married for nearly 30 years, have two grown children.